 The Old Way was dreamt up by Emily Fawcett, Robin Bowman, and Charlie Loram, with the help of friends Jessie Watson Brown, Pete McCowen, Bruce Parry, Jon Young, Linda Lemieux and Sam Kouzarides.
 Two things were instrumental in it’s coming about...

-Firstly, a trip to the Kalahari in 2016 to stay at a Living Museum where they learnt and swapped bushcraft skills with the Ju/Hoansi San people of the Nyae Nyae.
-While working at a Mesolithic Living Museum in Germany, Emily was offered the extraordinary opportunity to fill a combi van with eight people, and the wonderful Werner Pfeifer would be our Kalahari guide.
-Robin, Pete and Sam joined the infamous trip, on which they were treated to sleeping out under the Kalahari stars on a hunting expedition with four San trackers, witnessing a cheetah kill, meeting both a puff adder and a black mamba and getting multiple flat tyres, one of which ended up being mended using a condom…
+It began with a trip to the Kalahari in 2016 to stay at a Living Museum where they learnt and swapped bushcraft skills with the Ju/Hoansi San people of the Nyae Nyae.
+While working at a Mesolithic Living Museum in Germany, Emily was offered the extraordinary opportunity to fill a combi van with eight people, and be guided by the wonderful Werner Pfeifer.
+Robin, Pete and Sam joined the infamous trip: the group had the incredible experience of sleeping out under the Kalahari stars on a hunting expedition with four San trackers, the honour of witnessing a cheetah kill and meeting both a puff adder and a black mamba and the frustration of getting multiple flat tyres, one of which ended up hilariously being mended using a condom…

 While they were away, Charlie and Jessie got chatting and the second piece of the puzzle was born: a rewilding group where they’d peer mentor each other in wilder ways of living.
 Along with Emily, Robin and Pete, the group met for an afternoon a week for several years.
 At first they would scratch their heads about what to do each time, but it soon became clear what the abundant foods in their area were and what they needed to learn and do.
 This “club” fast-tracked their journey to living off the land, leading them to experiment in all things wild from 'stealth fishing' to trying to eat scrambled frogspawn.
 This kind of group is something they now recommend to all their students.